Azure/ADX-in-a-Day-Lab1/README.md

 ```
 LogisticsTelemetryHistorical
-| where enqueuedTime > ago(7d)
 | where messageSource == "telemetry"
 | count
 ```

 This query has a single tabular expression statement.
 The statement begins with a reference to the table LogisticsTelemetry and contains the operators where and count.
 Each operator is separated by a pipe.
-The data rows for the source table are filtered by the value of the enqueuedTime column and then filtered by the value of the messageSource column.
+The data rows for the source table are filtered by the value of the messageSource column.
 In the last line, the query returns a table with a single column and a single row that contains the count of the remaining rows.

 References:
 - [SQL to Kusto cheat sheet](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/sqlcheatsheet)